 Reliable estimates of the frequency of false-positive results from serum TSH tests are not available.
 A prospective observational study followed a cohort of 599 older adults after a single baseline TSH test, with repeated testing of 376 participants at the end of the study.
 It found that 37% (11 of 30) of participants with an initially elevated TSH level and 29% (5 of 17) with an initially low TSH level reverted to normal thyroid function after 3 years without intervention.
-Limitations of this study include the small number of affected participants, high loss to follow-up, and inability to distinguish between false-positive results and overdiagnosis with the methodological approach (10).
+Limitations of this study include the small number of affected participants.

 Labeling someone with a diagnosis of disease may have adverse psychological consequences, particularly in the case of an otherwise asymptomatic condition.
 Although the patient may have previously felt healthy, being informed that he or she has a disorder that requires medical surveillance or intervention can result in anxiety or changes to the patient's sense of well-being.
-A cross-sectional study of almost 34 000 persons aged 40 to 70 years found that women with known hypothyroidism were less likely to report good self-rated health compared with those without thyroid dysfunction (adjusted odds ratio, 0.49 [CI, 0.41 to 0.59]) (42).
+A cross-sectional study of almost 34 000 persons aged 40 to 70 years found that women with known hypothyroidism were less likely to report good self-rated health than those without thyroid dysfunction (adjusted odds ratio, 0.49 [Cl, 0.41 to 0.59]) (42).